daemuth/sidundee/posts/firstpost.md

 Social Innovation is of course something which is not entirely new to the city.
 There have been a number of interesting and relevant examples which have also featured in the news quite recently.
 Among others we can mention the  [Dundee Community Fridge](http://www.gatechurch.co.uk/communityfridge) or the  [green health prescription](https://www.volunteerdundee.org.uk/our-work/green-health-prescription/).
 The potential is there for Dundee to become a hub for more social innovation, also taking advantage of recent developments including the V&A and more established dynamics such Digital Games.

 The approach we propose places particular emphasis on working closely with various local groups to identify the existing gaps and the forms of social innovation that would benefit them.
-Theproject, in particular, places strong emphasis on the mapping of the local situation and this will have an impact well beyond the scope of the project itself and has added value for the activities of a range of organisations involved in the delivery and support of social need (such as Charitable bodies).
+The project, in particular, places strong emphasis on the mapping of the local situation and this will have an impact well beyond the scope of the project itself and has added value for the activities of a range of organisations involved in the delivery and support of social need (such as Charitable bodies).
 While the present project will not conduct all the phases of an entire Social Innovation cycle, it will cover the initial core steps, which will include: the mapping and a phase of ideas generation with the development of co-design and co-creation activities.

 The 3 strands of the project include: